Bitcoin Cash Privacy Guide

 Address leakages

 Most lightweight wallets expose a list of your addresses (and thus full transaction history) to the servers it uses as backend.
 There is some difference is what exactly this backend is – one single server from the wallet, a bunch of different servers or all full nodes- but the general point remains.
-Only the neutrino wallet wallet for android does not leak your whole list of addresses as it uses special filters to check whether a relevant transaction is in a block and downloads the full block if so.
-Unfortunately the wallet has become unmaintained and unusable.
+An effort was made to improve on privacy of light wallets with the neutrino wallet but unfortunately the wallet has become unmaintained and unusable.
+The idea behind Neutrino is that the wallet does not leak your whole list of addresses as it uses special filters to check whether a relevant transaction is in a block and downloads the full block if so.

 The only alternative to this is running your own full node or setting up your own fluctrum server.